 - there was a 13.9% increase in the resident foreign population compared to the previous year.

-- there were 480,300 foreign citizens who possessed a residence permit, the highest number recorded since the foundation of the Foreigners and Borders Service.
+- there were 480,300 foreign citizens who possessed a residence permit in Portugal, the highest number recorded since the foundation of the Foreigners and Borders Service.

 - new residence permit grants increased by 51.7% compared to the previous year, with a total of 91,154 new residents.